Skip to content

 Entity History

-Entity history records a snapshot of entity values on every create, update, and delete.
+Entity history records a entity of entity values on every create, update, and delete.
 This gives you a full audit trail with diffs.

 Enable history in initializeRebaseBackend: